-Cats’ Eyes.
-Back in the old days, in addition to white painted strips on roads to demarcate traffic lanes, there were also embedded into the road surfaces a type of reflective device called Cats’ Eyes.
+Back in the old days, in addition to white painted strips on roads to demarcate traffic lanes, there were also embedded into the road surfaces reflective devices called Cats’ Eyes.

-Each had a metal casing, in which sat a depressible body that had two “eye” reflectors facing front and back.
-These would shine brightly against the headlights of oncoming vehicles at night.
-In places where a driver was not familiar with the road or highway on a dark night, these little strings of bright lights were a real blessing to moving ahead safely.
+Each set had a metal casing, in which sat a depressible body that had two “eye” reflectors facing front and two facing back.
+These “eyes” shone brightly against the headlights of oncoming vehicles at night.
+In places where a driver was not familiar with the roads on a dark night, these little strings of bright lights were a real blessing to moving ahead safely.

-If a vehicle ran over any one of these, there would be a muffled “thum-thum” sound, corresponding to the instances when the front and rear wheels, respectively hit the Cats’ Eyes.
+If a vehicle ran over any one of these, there would be a muffled “thum-thum” sound, corresponding to the instances when the front and rear wheels, respectively, hit the Cats’ Eyes.
 No damage, as it would spring back into position.
-No meowing sound, of course.
+No meowing sound, of course!

 Up until about the early 1960s, George Town, Penang, had electric buses or trams serving many routes in the city.
 The photo above shows two examples — a single-deck type and a double-decker — at the junction of Hill Railway Road and Ayer Itam Road.
 Penang Lang called them “Dian Chia” (kereta eletrik).

 The most salient feature of these buses was Silence – very little noise was heard except for the soft purring of the motors when moving off.
 Each bus was powered by electricity drawn from a network of overhead cables, via a pair of “trolley” contact arms.